 Questions will help you think about your week

 Keeping a gratitude journal is one of the most well-established happiness practices and the easiest to do.
-Practising gratitude is central to the journal and a simple introduction to the concept encourages children to reflect on three positives of their day.
-Research has shown that practising gratitude through a journal increases a sense of happiness as well as a range of physical, psychological and social benefits including stronger immune systems, higher levels of positive emotions and being more helpful, generous and compassionate.
-Practising gratitude not only helps children see the goodness in their lives but also that this can come from a number of sources.
+Practicing gratitude is central to the journal and encourages children to reflect on three positives a day.
+Research has shown that practicing gratitude in this way increases a sense of happiness as well as a range of physical, psychological and social benefits.

-This is a term introduced by Prof Carol Dweck and a concept that many schools are now introducing as a way to support a positive learning mindset.
-Those with a growth mindset (as opposed to a fixed mindset) believe they can improve with hard work and perseverance and that their intelligence isn’t fixed.
-They display better self-esteem and increased resilience.
-The journal encourages a growth mindset through checklist prompts and use of daily quotes to remind children about the importance of not giving up when faced with challenges.
+Many schools are now introducing the concept of a ‘growth mindset’ as a way to support a positive learning attitude.
+Pupils with a growth mindset display greater self-esteem and increased resilience.
+Our daily checklists and positive quotes remind children about the importance of not giving up when faced with challenges.

-Mindfulness, or the ability to stay in the moment, has been linked through numerous studies to psychological and physical wellbeing.
-It can positively affect our brains, making the areas dealing with empathy, memory and emotional regulation more interconnected.
-The result is less stress, better sleep and more attentive behaviour amongst other things.
-The simple act of journaling is itself an exercise in mindfulness and the journal further encourages children to try meditation.
+Mindfulness has been linked through numerous studies to psychological and physical wellbeing.
+The simple act of journaling is in itself an act of mindfulness and our daily pages further prompt children to try a range of mindful activities.
+Mindfulness positively affects our brains, making the areas dealing with empathy, memory and emotional regular more interconnected.
+The result is less stress, better sleep and more attentive behavior.

 Children and teens (and their parents!) can be very distracted by social media, gaming and digital devices which can contribute to anxiety and other mental health issues.
 HappySelf encourages a mindful use of technology as well as screen-free family time.